datasauces/Datasauces-NLP-Handbook/README.md

-# Datasauces-NLP-Handbook \nThe resources in this repository focus on data science topics, especi
+# Datasauces-NLP-Handbook \nThe resources in this repository focus on data science topics, especially as they apply to Natural Langu